 The one tough thing about artisanal coffee shops is that the prices can start to burn a hole in your wallet.
-Thankfully, Old City Coffee on Church St. serves fantastic brews at an even better price, made with beans roasted on-site.
-But hey, if you want to spend a little more, order the coffee ice cream shake.
+Thankfully, Old City Coffee on Church St. (with another location in Reading Terminal Market) serves fantastic brews at an even better price, made with beans roasted on-site.
 While the interiors here are inviting, there’s a wide-open green space right next door that’s perfect for dog- and people-watching.

 We can’t make a list of coffee shops without including La Colombe.
 Head over to their flagship Fishtown location for inspiring wall art, a famous draft latte, and a delicious scone.
 Plus, if you’re looking for something a bit stronger, they’ve got a full bar serving up coffee-inspired cocktails!

 These coffee roasters used to be Fishtown’s best-kept secret.
 But their cover has been blown — and lucky us.
 ReAnimator pours some of the best lattes in the area, and they’ve expanded to three locations in the city.
 That said, their friendly vibe is consistent, and the quality of their brew is unparalleled, no matter which neighborhood you’re visiting.